thephpleague/commonmark/index.md

 While other Markdown parsers focus on speed, or try to enable a wide range of flavors, this parser will strive to match the C and JavaScript implementations of CommonMark to make a logical and similar API.

-We will always focus on CommonMark compliance over speed, but performance improvements will definitely happen during efforts to reach v1.0.0 and afterwards.
+We will always focus on CommonMark compliance over speed, but performance improvements will definitely happen during efforts to reach v1.0.0 and onwards.

 ## Customization